KinetekEnergy/vsdiat-aashray-reddy/docs/Day-1/SoC-Design-and-Openlane.md

 All parts of the chip undergo floor planning.
 This means placing components and optimizing where they are put.
 It helps to minimize wire length, reduce signal delay, optimize power distribution, and ensure the chip's area is efficiently used.

 Power planning helps to create a power grid using VDD/VSS ports.
-Planning helps to ensure all componenets get the right amount of power, and it makes sure that the power is steady and consistent (minimizing voltage drops/spikes, noise, etc).
+Planning helps to ensure all components get the right amount of power, and it makes sure that the power is steady and consistent (minimizing voltage drops/spikes, noise, etc).

 ![Chip power planning in detail](./SoC-Design-and-Openlane-Images/power-planning.png)